Colby Green to attend Smoky Mountain Banjo Academy on

 April 6, 2015

-The Johnny Lee Vincent Memorial Banjo Scholarship is named in memory of Mr. Johnny Vincent of Greentop, Missouri, a bluegrass pioneer and the father of the Bluegrass Heritage Foundation’s first Star Award recipient, Rhonda Vincent, and bluegrass star Darrin Vincent.
+The Johnny Lee Vincent Memorial Scholarship Program is named in memory of Mr. Johnny Vincent of Greentop, Missouri, a bluegrass pioneer and the father of the Bluegrass Heritage Foundation’s first Bluegrass Star Award recipient, Rhonda Vincent, and bluegrass star Darrin Vincent.
 Johnny and his family toured the world as the Sally Mountain Show, performing their special brand of bluegrass music.
-He was known for his unique banjo style and also founded the Sally Mountain Bluegrass Festival in Queen City, Missouri.
-More on Mr. Vincent is available on our News page.
+He was known for his unique banjo style and founded the Sally Mountain Bluegrass Festival in Queen City, Missouri.

 The Bluegrass Heritage Foundation sincerely appreciates the support of Mr. Vincent’s family and friends, our other donors and volunteers, and all who attend our events and make it possible for us to help deserving young people like Colby Green.